ahupp/unit-syntax/README.md

 unit_syntax.enable_ipython()
 ```

-Note that in Jupyter this must be run in its own cell before any units expressions are evaluated.
+Note: in Jupyter this must be run in its own cell before any units expressions are evaluated.

-## Syntax
+## Usage

 Units apply to the preceding value (literal, variable, function call or indexing), and have higher precedence than other operators: